rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--treeshake.pureExternalModules`/`--no-treeshake.pureExternalModules`<br>
 Default: `false`

-If `true`, assume external dependencies from which nothing is imported do not have other side-effects like mutating global variables or logging.
+If `true`, assume external dependencies from which nothing is imported do not have other side effects like mutating global variables or logging.

 ```javascript
 // input file